IN THIS SECTION:

 The Organ: Recent History

 This is undoubtedly an ambitious undertaking, which will constitute one of the most important instrumental complexes in Europe.
 But the cathedral organ, converted by its own merits, by its size and the quality of its services, into an omnipresent and irreplaceable instrument in any ceremony or event of certain importance, deserves to be at the height that corresponds to the great and impartial Cathedral of Seville.
-I would love to see it finished.
-But now it is Sevilla who has the floor.
-At the moment we are covering phases.

 Pipe organ